Parents and Children to Learn Together

 Activities to promote positive brain development in children 5 to 12 years of age.

 The class is designed for parents and children to both participate.
 Some classes will be separated by parents and children and some classes will be together.

-Classes will run on Thursday evenings from 5:30-7:30pm at the Summit County Senior & Community Center.
-There will be a Spanish parents class, an English parents class and one Adolescent class.
-A reminder that all parents need to attend as well as their adolescent children.
+Classes will run on Thursday evenings from 5:45-8:00 p.m. at Dillon Valley Elementary.
+A reminder that all parents need to attend as well as their children.
 Dinner will be provided.

 About the Class